What does the term “being man enough” mean?

 “I know a man who would rather die than tell another man that they’re hurting.
 But it’s not because we’re just all, like, strong silent types.
 It’s not.
 A lot of us men are really good at making friends, and talking, just not about anything real.”

-Have you ever thought why men are so afraid to talk about their feelings?
+Have you ever thought about why men are so afraid to talk about their feelings?
 Daphne Rose Kingma, author of The Men We Never Knew, perfectly sums it up as,

 “We’ve dismissed men as the feelingless gender—we’ve given up on them.
 Because of the way boys are socialized, their ability to deal with emotions has been systematically undermined.
 Men are taught, point-by-point, not to feel, not to cry, and not to find words to express themselves.”